zihan-wu/SenateQuotationWeb/index.md

 We further examine the correlation for both types of quotations by calculating the **Pearson Correlation Coefficient**.

 1. For the quotations said by the senate candidates, we have Pearson Correlation 0.61, with P-Value 3.5e-26.
-2. For the quotations said by the senate candidates, we have Pearson Correlation 0.53, with P-Value 1.1e-22.
+2. For the quotations mention the senate candidates, we have Pearson Correlation 0.53, with P-Value 1.1e-22.

 **Senates with higher number of quotations before election tend to have higher vote rate!**